Optimal-power Configurations for Hover Solutions in Mono-spinners: OPTIMAL HOVER SOLUTIONS

 and solving the optimization problem to find the optimal-power hover solution results in the following configuration:

 and the hover solution for this configuration is as follows:

-It can be seen that the power consumption has reduced a lot.
-Because of the tilting angle, one component of the thrust force of the propeller generates fast yaw motion which consequently generates lift (using the streamline-shape fuselage) and helps hover more efficiently.
-However, for large tilting angles, because of the nonlinearities, the initial guess for the optimization problem becomes important.
-Also, feasible solution might not exist.
-Various libraries can be used for numerical evaluation of the nonlinear system including PETSc \cite{pouria}.
+It can be seen that the power consumption is reduced significantly.
+Because of the tilting angle, one component of the thrust force of the propeller generates fast yaw motion which consequently generates lift on the streamline-shape fuselage, and it helps hover more efficiently.
+However, for large tilting angles, and due to nonlinearities, the numerical solver may not converge to an optimal solution.
+Currently, we are exploring about nonlinear solvers for this purpose such as the one in PETSc \cite{pouria}.